Analysis | What’s the Best Covid Vaccine? Why It’s Not So Simple

 7. What’s the bottom line?

 Public health officials say that, at least initially, the best vaccine is whichever one is available at the time of eligibility.
 However, as supplies become less of a limitation, it’s likely some vaccines will offer advantages for different groups, such as a single shot for those for whom returning is difficult.
-Also, the uptake of vaccines across the world and the resulting effects on populations will inform the effectiveness of each vaccine at preventing SARS-CoV-2 infections, Covid-19 symptoms and establishing herd immunity under “real-world,” as opposed to clinical trial, conditions.
+Also, the uptake of vaccines across the world and the resulting effects on populations will inform the effectiveness of each vaccine at preventing infections and symptoms and establishing herd immunity under “real-world,” as opposed to clinical trial, conditions.
+A CDC study released March 29 found the mRNA vaccines were highly effective in preventing infections in such conditions among essential workers, echoing findings in a study that followed 1.2 million people in Israel.

-(Updates section 2 on efficacy; details on clotting concern in section 6.)
+(Updates in last section with ‘real world’ studies; An earlier version corrected section 6 to delete reference to Sweden suspending AstraZeneca vaccine, government published statement erroneously.)

 For more articles like this, please visit us at bloomberg.com